hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![API to figure out protection-jobs](/img/api-to-figure-out-protection-jobs.png)

 2. This use case is equivalent to run now button at the schedule of the `“0-Linux-Demo-V02”` on the selected cloud protection as shown in below figure.
 After clicking `“Run Now”` button, a cloud protection will commence against the virtual machine, a recovery point is going to be created at the cloud protection store.
-On next step, I will invoke `"Run Now"` on the `HPE Cloud Protection Store` using HPE GreenLake API for Backup and Recovery.
+In next step, I will invoke `"Run Now"` on the `HPE Cloud Protection Store` using HPE GreenLake API for Backup and Recovery.

 ![UI for run now protection jobs](/img/gui-run-now-cloud-protection.png)